- Handling asbestos can be a serious health risk.

 Special precautions should be taken by anyone who needs to disturb asbestos.
 Laws apply to how you handle and dispose of asbestos.
 It is highly recommended that you use a WorkSafe licensed asbestos removalist to handle, transport and dispose of asbestos.

-Not all transfer stations and landfills accept asbestos, and it must be disposed of at a licensed disposal point.
-See the EPA website for a list of Victorian landfills licensed to receive asbestos.
+Not all transfer stations and landfills accept asbestos and it must be disposed of at a licensed disposal point.
+See the EPA website for information on how to remove and dispose of asbestos from your home.

 Report asbestos handling or damage